MicrosoftDocs/PlayReady/Docs/Packaging/content-encryption.md

 > [!NOTE]
-> PlayReady systems with version 1.X, 2.X and 3.X can only protect files encrypted in CTR mode (CENC).
+> PlayReady systems with version 1.X, 2.X and 3.X can only protect files encrypted in CTR mode (Common Encryption mode CENC).
 CENS is not supported.
-> PlayReady systens with version 4.0 and higher can protect files encrypted in CTR mode (CENC and CENS) and in CBC mode (CBC1 and CBCS).
+> PlayReady systens with version 4.0 and higher can protect files encrypted in CTR mode (Common Encryption modes CENC and CENS) and in CBC mode (Common Encryption modes CBC1 and CBCS).

 ### ECC algorithms